imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # output: null
 ```

-Now the question is how cluster operators and `worker nodes` connects to the `control plane` ?
+Now the question is how cluster operators and `worker nodes` connect to the `control plane` ?
 Well, they both use the public endpoint (public IP).
 We can check that if we take a look at the `kubernetes` service inside the cluster.
 We'll see an endpoint with a public IP address.
 Note that is the same IP adsress from the public endpoint.